 A Community Transforming Its Energy Systems—And Its Future

-If you drive north from Winnipeg for 24 hours—including driving 9 hours north from Lynn Lake on a temporary winter road—you could find yourself in Northlands Dënesųłiné First Nation, one of the most beautiful communities in Manitoba.
+24 hours north of Winnipeg is Northlands Dënesųłiné First Nation, one of the most beautiful communities in Manitoba.

-The community is set on the shore of Lac Brochet, Manitoba, 425 km west of Churchill—and at the same latitude as Churchill—near the Saskatchewan border.
+The community is set on the shore of Lac Brochet, Manitoba, near the Saskatchewan border.
 Just over 1,000 people are members of Northlands Dënesųłiné First Nation, with over 850 members living beside Lac Brochet.

 The ERAAES Project